Alright, let’s get down to brass tacks. Why are most cloud file transfer services so slow?

 Whether it’s 1, 5, or 10Gbps, MASV can handle it.

 For large organizations with 10Gbps connections, the benefit of MASV’s new optimization is obvious.
-In fact, we recently ran a speed test on an optimized network comparing MASV’s standard 1Gbps connection (which is already pretty darn fast) with our new 10Gbps optimization.
+In fact, we recently ran a speed test on an optimized network comparing MASV’s standard 1Gbps connection (which is already pretty darn fast) with our new 10Gbps-plus optimization.

 The results were sizzling, resulting in an approximately 89 percent increase in speed 🔥: